 In B2B marketing, building and maintaining relationships with your customers is key to nurturing leads.
 Whether you are at a local business networking event, or attending a conference as a representative of your organisation, being able to ‘work the room’ is a very useful skill to acquire.

 Unfortunately, networking does not come easily to everyone.
 Some people, like yours truly, prefer to hide behind a MacBook computer screen, rather than have to deal with people.
 However, this is only more of a reason to get out and try implementing some of the strategies we are going to cover in this article.

-It’s time to learn some simple hacks that will empower you in social situations and allow you to build up your B2B networking skills.
+It’s time to learn some simple hacks that will empower you in social situations and allow you to build up your B2B Digital Marketing skills.